-Free legal aid can boost social services
+Free Legal counsel in Bangladesh can boost social services

 Providing a lot of scope to learn and improve the breadth and depth of legal practice skills, such assignments can be taken up by young lawyers, said Ahnaf Chowdhury, a trainee of Dr Kamal Hossain and Associates.